AdaCore/gnatstudio/docs/users_guide/mdi.rst

 the global toolbar.
 One of the contexts for the search is the list of opened windows.
 To make things more convenient, you can bind a key shortcut via the :menuselection:`Edit --> Key Shortcuts` menu (the name of the action is :menuselection:`Search --> Global Search in context: Opened`).
-If you load the :file:`emacs.py` plugin, a standard key binding is set for :kbd:`control-xb`.

 Any window whose name contains the specified letter matches the search field.
 For example, if you are currently editing the files :file:`unit1.adb` and :file:`file.adb`, pressing :kbd:`t` leaves only :file:`unit1.adb` selectable.

 .. index:: MDI; closing windows
 .. _Closing_Windows: